Major Things That Happened In 1950

 Political and Geopolitical Events

 The Korean War, which began on June 25, 1950, was undoubtedly one of the most significant events of the year.
-The conflict erupted when North Korea, backed by the Soviet Union and China, invaded South Korea, which was supported by the United States and the United Nations.
-This invasion marked a crucial moment in the Cold War, as it was one of the first major proxy wars between the communist and capitalist blocs.
+Also, the conflict erupted when North Korea, backed by the Soviet Union and China, invaded South Korea, which was supported by the United States and the United Nations.
+Now, this invasion marked a crucial moment in the Cold War, as it was one of the first major proxy wars between the communist and capitalist blocs.
 The United States quickly intervened, sending troops to defend South Korea under the banner of the UN.
 The war escalated rapidly, drawing in other nations and becoming a bloody and protracted conflict that would last for three years.

 Beyond the Korean War, 1950 saw other significant political developments.
 In Europe, the process of integration continued with the Schuman Declaration, which proposed the creation of a European Coal and Steel Community (ECSC).
 This initiative, spearheaded by French Foreign Minister Robert Schuman, aimed to pool the coal and steel resources of France and West Germany, thereby fostering economic cooperation and preventing future conflicts.
 The ECSC, established in 1951, was a precursor to the European Union and a crucial step towards greater European integration.